luontola/gospec/README.md

 - [expectation_syntax_test.go] explains the syntax for writing expectations.

-- [execution_model_test.go] explains GoSpec's runtime model, for example how the specs are isolated from each other and executed concurrently.
+- [execution_model_test.go] explains GoSpec's runtime model, for example how the specs are isolated from each other and executed in parallel.

 <!---
 Replace /master/ with /gospec-1.x.x/ before making a release.